-- (1) Includes services relating to the audit of the annual consolidated financial statements of ACM Research and ACM Shanghai, review of quarterly consolidated financial statements, statutory audits, comfort letters, and consents and review of documentation filed with SEC-registered and other securities offerings. - (2) Includes services relating to the audit of the financial statements of ACM Shanghai in connection with its initial public offering on the Shanghai Stock Exchange's Sci-Tech innovAtion boaRd.
+- (1) Includes services relating to the audit of the annual consolidated financial statements, review of quarterly consolidated financial statements, statutory audits, comfort letters, and consents and review of documentation filed with SEC-registered and other securities offerings. - (2) Includes services performed by BDO China relating to the audit of the financial statements of ACM Shanghai in connection with its 2021 initial public offering on the Shanghai Stock Exchange's Sci-Tech innovAtion boaRd.